sush1el/MCSA/README.md

-Run GUI.py to execute the dashboard \n
+- Run GUI.py to execute the dashboard, Load the model named "mcsa_improved_best.pth"
-Load the model named "mcsa_improved_best.pth" \n Sample Images can be loaded from the captured_maps folder \n Install Ollama in order to use the Ollama MLP generator, otherwise just use the template responses\n The training script for the model is also available
+- Sample Images can be loaded from the captured_maps folder
+- Install Ollama in order to use the Ollama MLP generator, otherwise just use the template responses\n
+- The training script for the model is also available